How to Ensure Your Cancer Treatment is Working, as Fast as Possible

-Make Sure Your Treatment is Working with PET/CT and Liquid Biopsy
+Ensure Your Treatment is Working with Liquid Biopsy and PET/CT

 Treatment monitoring involves checking in on a regular basis to see how well your current treatment is working.
 For treatment monitoring to be accurate, it requires the same advanced genetic tests and imaging tools that the precision oncology approach uses for your initial cancer diagnosis.
 This is because we need specific, current information about your cancer cells in order to determine how well your treatment is working.